kercheval/GradleCMPlugin/README.md

 }
 ```

-To create a validation pattern and version pattern to create a branch
+*Example 7* To create a validation pattern and version pattern to
-specific version (useful for hotfix branches, parallel development,
+create a branch specific version (useful for hotfix branches, parallel
-etc.) but will grab the most recent tag from any branch (named without
+development, etc.) but will grab the most recent tag from any branch
-numbers).
-Note that the regex can be arbitrarily complex so you can
+(named without numbers).
+Note that the regex can be arbitrarily
-any sort of tag filtering you want as long as it is consistent with
+complex so you can any sort of tag filtering you want as long as it is
-the version pattern.
+consistent with the version pattern.

 ```
 def currentBranch = 'release'